+1 727 458 5882

-Make the most of your visit to Saint Petersburg with our fully customizable private tour.
-Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
-Highly professional private tour guides, expert St Petersburg drivers and fast-track admission to museums will make your trip to St. Petersburg a truly memorable one!
+Make most of your visit to Saint Petersburg with our fully customizable private tour.
+Choose what you want to see and when, and our talented managers will help you put together your perfect itinerary.
+Highly professional private tour guides, expert St. Petersburg drivers, and fast-track admission to museums will make your trip to St. Petersburg a truly memorable one!

-Fun for all ages - escape the cultural overload and have some fun in a unique themed Angry Birds park which has recently opened in St Petersburg!
+Fun for all ages - escape the cultural overload and have some fun in a unique themed Angry Birds park, which has recently opened in St Petersburg!
 Great emotions are guaranteed!
-The park offers lots of activities for adults and children of the age of 3 and older: race track, easy climbing, full scale angry birds shooting and many other.
+The park offers lots of activities for adults and children of the age of 3 and older: race track, easy climbing, full-scale angry birds shooting, and many others.

-Explore the magnificent collections of the newly opened Faberge Museum - a unique private collection of Faberge eggs and Jewelry in Russia and in the world.
-Boasting over 4,000 items beautifully displayed in an unrivaled Shuvaalov Palace, this museum will surely be on top of your Favorite's list.
-The museum also features collection of paintings, statuetts, applied art.
+Explore the magnificent collections of the newly opened Faberge Museum - a unique private collection of Faberge eggs and Jewelry in Russia and the world.
+Boasting over 4,000 items beautifully displayed in an unrivaled Shuvalov Palace, this museum will surely be on top of your Favorite's list.
+The museum also features a collection of paintings, statuettes, applied art.

-Catherine the Great gave the quaint little town of Gatchina and Gatchinsky Palace as a gift to her favourite lover Grigory Orlov.
+Catherine the Great gave the quaint little town of Gatchina and Gatchinsky Palace as a gift to her favorite lover Grigory Orlov.
 Later this palace became a home to her son Paul and the military center of Russia.
-So no surprise that the palace has various temporary and permanent exhibitions including a weaponry display.
+So no surprise that the castle has various temporary and permanent exhibitions, including a weaponry display.
 The surrounding park is magnificent in winter.
-You can walk through the maze of lakes, islands and forests, watch the winter swimmers or visit smaller attractions like the Birch House and the Temple of Venus.
-The church at the top of Gatchina’s main pedestrian mall is also worth seeing.
+You can walk through the maze of lakes, islands, and forests, watch winter swimmers or visit smaller attractions like the Birch House and the Temple of Venus.
+The church at the top of Gatchina’s central pedestrian street is also worth seeing.